selivan/cron-failover/README.md

 flag_file_is_primary: /tmp/cron-ha-primary-flag
 ```

+## Usage

 Start on each server:

 `python cron-ha.py --config cron-ha.yml --cycle-try-get-primary-lock`

-First server that gets lock in redis will become primary.
-On that server file `/tmp/cron-ha-primary-flag` will be created and it's modification time will be updated every `timeout_sec`.
+First server that gets the lock in redis will become primary.
+On that server file `/tmp/cron-ha-primary-flag` will be created if not exist and it's modification time will be updated every `timeout_sec`.

 Now add to each server crontab or systemd timer: